onyxfish/pixelcite/README.md

 * ``templates`` -- HTML ([Jinja2](http://jinja.pocoo.org/docs/)) templates, to be compiled locally.
 * ``www`` -- Static and compiled assets to be deployed. (a.k.a. "the output")
 * ``www/assets`` -- A symlink to an S3 bucket containing binary assets (images, audio).
-* ``www/live-data`` -- "Live" data deployed to S3 via cron jobs or other mechanisms.
-(Not deployed with the rest of the project.)
 * ``app.py`` -- A [Flask](http://flask.pocoo.org/) app for rendering the project locally.
 * ``app_config.py`` -- Global project configuration for scripts, deployment, etc.
 * ``copytext.py`` -- Code supporting the [Editing workflow](#editing-workflow)